ralna/GALAHAD/doc/C/rst-dir/clls_functions.rst

 	*
 		- ao_ne

-		- is a scalar variable of type int, that holds the number of entries in the objective design matrix $A$.
+		- is a scalar variable of type int, that holds the number of entries in the objective design matrix $A_o$.

 	*
 		- Ao_val

-		- is a one-dimensional array of size ao_ne and type double, that holds the values of the entries of the objective design Jacobian matrix $A$ in any of the available storage schemes.
+		- is a one-dimensional array of size ao_ne and type double, that holds the values of the entries of the objective design matrix $A_o$ in any of the available storage schemes.

 	*
-		- h_ne
+		- b

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix $H$.
+		- is a one-dimensional array of size o and type double, that holds the linear term $b$ of observations.
+The i-th component of b, i = 0, ... , o-1, contains $b_i$.

 	*
-		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.

-	*
-		- b
+		- regularization_weight

-		- is a one-dimensional array of size m and type double, that holds the linear term $b$ of observations.
-The j-th component of b, i = 0, ... , m-1, contains $b_i$.
+		- is a scalar of type double, that holds the non-negative regularization weight $\sigma \geq 0$.

 	*
 		- a_ne